-Individual, face-to-face counselling sessions, once a week
+Face-to-face or online counselling sessions, once a week

-per 50-minute session
+Individual, 50-minute session

 How does it work?

-As a humanistic counsellor, I believe that you are born with the resources to find the answers to your own questions.
+As a Humanistic Counsellor, I believe that you are born with the resources to find the answers to your own questions.
 And I believe that as client and counsellor we collaborate.
 My role is to facilitate self-understanding, promote growth, nurture self-development, offer support, promote healing where there has been damage, and empower you to make the right choices.

 In summary, I don't believe that one therapy fits all.
 Together, we can decide what works best for you.
 Sessions will be tailored to your specific needs, whether you are seeking shorter-term help with a specific issue, or a longer-term engagement for more complex ones.

-I am currently available to see clients in Fulham Broadway, London SW6 on Monday-Friday between 9:00 am and 3:00 pm.
 You are welcome to contact me by telephone or email to discuss your situation, or to set up an initial appointment.
 All communications between us are confidential, and I will reply to all messages promptly.

-I am able to offer clients individual face-to-face counselling sessions once a week.
 In our first session, we will discuss what you want from therapy and agree to either a short-term, or a more open-ended arrangement.
 Everything we discuss will be confidential.